timacdonald/rule-builder/readme.md

 # Fluent Validation Rule Builder

 A fluent interface to generate Laravel validation rules.
-It proxies to the built in Laravel validation rules where possible and also add some sugar such as `min`, `max` helpers, as well as a handy `when` method and `character` rule.
+It proxies to the built in Laravel validation rules where possible and also add some sugar such as `min`, `max` helpers, as well as a handy `when` method, `character` and `foreignKey` rule.

 ## Installation